wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          October 2015

+   Stub Resolver:  A simple DNS protocol implementation on the client
+      side as described in [RFC1034] section 5.3.1.
+A client to a Recursive Resolver or a Forwarding Resolver.

    Authoritative Nameserver:  A nameserver that has authority over one
       or more DNS zones.
 These are normally not contacted by Stub